OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 .. code-block:: python

    # If you don’t have cofactors
-   python validate-inputs --pdb protein.pdb
+   python input_validation --pdb protein.pdb

    # If you have cofactors
-   python validate-inputs --pdb protein.pdb --cofactors cofactors.sdf
+   python input_validation --pdb protein.pdb --cofactors cofactors.sdf

 If the script outputs “SIMULATION COMPLETE”, then your inputs are suitable for use with OpenFE.
 If they do not, then there is likely an issue with the input file.
 Please report the error message emitted when contacting the OpenFE team for advice on how to fix any issues.